Eyonic/Electronic-Air-Rifle-Target/README.md

 Description:

-The Python or HTML Target System is a simple and efficient solution that eliminates the need for individuals to walk down the range to check their shots.
-This system integrates a graphical user interface (GUI) that displays a target image where shots are represented as circles.
+Started as Python program, But now I am more HTML foccuesed (beter compatibility) Target System is a simple and efficient solution that eliminates the need for individuals to walk down the range to check their shots.
+This system integrates a graphical user interface (GUI) that displays a target image where shots are represented as circles on a tablet or phone.
 The system communicates with an API to retrieve shot coordinates and updates the target image in real-time based on the received data.
 ![Target.jpg](https://raw.githubusercontent.com/Eyonic/Electronic-Air-Rifle-Target/main/Doc/exsample-v1.jpg)